A 'Hot Zone' In The Brain May Reveal When, And Even What, We Dream

 Most of us have about five dreams each night, though we're not likely to remember any of them.

-But a team of researchers has found a pattern of brain activity that seems to reveal not only when the brain is generating a dream, but something about the contents of that dream.
+But a team of researchers has found a pattern of brain activity that seems to reveal not only when the brain is generating a dream but something about the content of that dream.

 "When subjects were having [dream] experiences during sleep, there was a region in the back of the brain that tended to be very active, as if this region was a little bit more awake," says Francesca Siclari, a researcher at the Center for Research and Investigation in Sleep at Lausanne University Hospital in Switzerland.